benshimonz/V1/README.md

 ## No-existence and No-connection

-Sometimes we are looking for things that are not in the graph (e.g. _any person whose first name is Lior, and doesn't own a white horse_).
+Sometimes we are looking for things that are not in the graph (e.g. _any person whose first name is Brandon, and doesn't own a white horse_).
 Such patterns are composed of:

 * A left component that ends with an entity (_any person whose first name is Lior_)
 * A No-existence / a no-connection language element (_"doesn't"_)